 3.61.4.2.2 Message Semantics

-The Register On-Demand Document Entry Response message shall use SOAP 1.2 and Simple SOAP (See ITI TF-2x: V.8.1).
-Implementors of this transaction shall comply with all requirements described in: ITI TF-2x: Appendix V: Web Services for IHE Transactions.
+The Register On-Demand Document Entry Response message shall use SOAP 1.2 and Simple SOAP.
+Implementors of this transaction shall comply with all requirements described in: ITI TF-2x: Appendix V.3.